loomnetwork/loom-sdk-documentation/docs/ko/deploy-loom-testnet.md

 # Deploy Truffle Example to a Testnet

 1. Make sure you have node and yarn/npm installed
-2. Obtain the testnet URL from [PlasmaChain Testnets](testnet-plasma.html) page
+2. Obtain the testnet URL from [Basechain Testnets](testnet-plasma.html) page
 3. Get the source:
         bash
         git clone https://github.com/loomnetwork/truffle-dappchain-example